Our standard costs and process for trademark registration services is below:

 - the T&T or other third party search reports if they are ordered.

 1. Our services.
-For our services, we generally estimate the trademark cost to be $1,300 – 1,600 per trademark (one class) which includes our limited search to see if the mark is available and analysis (U.S. PTO records and Google) and if the mark is clear, the preparation and filing of the application, and any non substantive office action (i.e. goods and services description, disclaimers).
+For our services, we generally estimate the trademark cost to be $1,300 – 1,600 per trademark (one class) which includes our limited search to see if the mark is available and analysis (U.S. PTO records and Google) and if the mark is clear, the preparation and filing of the application including one filing fee in one class, and any non substantive office action (i.e. goods and services description, disclaimers).
 This amount assumes the search and prosecution will go smoothly without multiple alternative searches.
 If there are issues in the search or the PTO issues substantive office actions (e.g. on confusion or descriptiveness), the cost can increase.
 We assess the process as we go and will discuss any additional costs if they arise.
 If we receive a PTO office action, we will not take any action without first giving you an estimate of the costs and obtaining your approval.
 We work in phases such that if a roadblock is discovered early (for example, if we immediately find a problematic existing mark), we will stop and let you know and you can terminate the effort early to limit the costs.
 Of course this is also where, if the mark is changed and we have to re-search the new modified mark, costs can increase.
 We do our best to keep you informed as we go.
 The filing can be done relatively quickly.

 2. Comprehensive Full Search Report: Our services above include a limited search which is sufficient if you intend to do business regionally; however, if you intend to launch your service nationwide, franchise, or incur significant marketing expenses, we generally recommend a full comprehensive search report.
 This is a search conducted by an outside service (we typically recommend services such as Thomson CompuMark) – it is very comprehensive in that it searches federal, state and detailed common law use.
 We then review this report and provide an analysis to you.
 Outside services charge around $750-850 per trademark for a T&T report on a U.S. word mark within the PTO, all state databases and common law.
 But be aware this service increases prices regularly so they can be more.
 If you have a design mark (logo), their cost increases; thus, please advise if your mark consists of a logo and we will provide these costs.
 Again, this cost is an outside third party cost is incurred only if you decide to proceed with the full comprehensive outside search.

 3. PTO Filing Fees.
 Once you determine that you are ready to go forward with a trademark application, we will prepare and file the application.
 The Patent and Trademark Office has filing fees as well – either $225 or 275 per class per application.
-Our fee assumes a single application n a single class – additional classes or applications incur additional filing fees.
+Our fee assumes a single application in a single class – additional classes or applications incur additional filing fees.